minute-tech/fire-react-base/README.md

 5. Deploy to alias
 - $ `firebase deploy --project=test`

+## Change from Default Base
+1. Check app for "TODO:" tags

+2. For now manually creating with button, so input theme details into the createCustomSite function in Admin Dashboard

+3. To update font, see App.css

 ### One Firebase project, multiple hosting URLs
 1. Name the two targets you wish, but first make sure these are hosting site names on each of test and live projects: